 3. Citrus Elements for Brightness

 Add oranges, lemons, or dried citrus slices to wreaths and garlands.
 It is an old Christmas tradition that brings in a bit of color with a hint of natural scent.
+You can also enhance displays with dried orange slices, citrus garland packs, or fragrant holiday potpourri bags for a festive scent.

 Christmas Fun Lawn Decorations